hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 sudo usermod -a -G vboxsf YOUR-USER-NAME
 ```

-Reboot the *Debian Linux VM*, and afterward, test if you can access the folder, and create and modify files.
+Afterwards, **reboot the *Debian Linux VM*** and test if you can access the folder, and create and modify files.

 ***

 ### Install and Update Software (optional)